Introvertuoso/introvertuoso.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a master's student in <a href='https://saarland-informatics-campus.de/en/studium-studies/data-science-and-artificial-intelligence-master/'>data science and artificial intelligence</a> at <a href='https://www.uni-saarland.de/en/home.html'>Saarland University</a>.
 My research interests lie mainly in using statistics, machine learning, and data science to answer questions in the biomedical fields.
+Dilettante.
+Gastronome.

 I received my bachelor's degree in information technology engineering in 2021 from <a href='https://www.damascusuniversity.edu.sy/index.php?lang=2'>Damascus University</a>, specializing in artificial intelligence.
 For my graduation project, I built a surveillance system that uses computer vision and deep learning to detect multiple security-related events from CCTV cameras.